Home » Blog » Uncategorized » Do Cats Really Help Get Rid of Mice?

 Attention-grabbing fact about cats and mice

 Cats are known for their hunting instincts, and one of their favorite prey is mice.
-Mice are small rodents that can cause damage to homes and spread diseases.
+Mice are small rodents that can damage homes and spread diseases.
 Many people wonder if having a cat in the house can help get rid of mice.

 In the wild, cats are solitary animals that hunt for their food.
 In contrast, domestic cats are typically provided with food by their owners and do not rely on hunting for sustenance.
 However, their hunting instincts are still intact, and they will hunt for mice and other small animals if given the opportunity.